 These are strange, dark times we’re living in.
-Portlanders have been faced with a ferocious flu season and a nasty widespread throat virus, not to mention unexpected and dramatic political change.
-If the cold and the chaos of recent weeks have left you feeling under the weather, believe us: you’re not alone.
-Luckily, there are all sorts of relatively accessible and inexpensive foods that can help to keep your immune system fortified against whatever else 2016 throws at us.
+If the cold and the chaos have left you feeling under the weather, believe us: you’re not alone.
+Luckily, there are all sorts of relatively accessible and inexpensive foods that can help to keep your immune system fortified against whatever else the world throws at us.
 Here’s where to find five of our favorite food recommendations:

 This one is common knowledge, but it’s worth repeating: consuming common citrus fruits like oranges and grapefruits can quickly get you off the path of sickness and on the road to recovery.
 Citrus is almost pure vitamin C, which is believed to play a vital role in the production of white blood cells, which, in turn, are the body’s defenders against infection.
 Stop by a juice bar like Kure, Greenleaf, or Portland Juice Co to get your hands on a huge variety of juices and smoothies made with fresh citrus, or stock up on these mighty fruits wherever you buy groceries.

 Drinking hot tea when you're sick is more than just a comfort for an irritated throat.
 Green and black teas are often rich in L-theanine, an amino acid responsible for boosting our immune systems.
 Luckily, there's an abundance of great places to start mainlining your nutrient-deprived system with tea.
 Some of our favorites include Tea Bar, Townshend’s, Smith Tea, and Tea Chai Te.